-Depression outcomes.
-Fourteen of the 17 trials reported an outcome similar to depression remission at followup ranging from 1.5 to 18 months (Appendix D Table 10).
-While most trials reported the proportion below a specified cut-point on a depression symptom scale, two trials conducted diagnostic interviews to confirm clinical remission.^{124,128} We grouped these outcomes together and refer to them as "remission."
+Fifteen of the 18 trials reported an outcome similar to depression remission at followup ranging from 1.5 to 18 months (Appendix D Table 10).
+While most trials reported the proportion scoring below a specified cutoff on a depression symptom scale, two trials conducted diagnostic interviews to confirm clinical remission.
+We grouped these outcomes together and refer to them as "remission."
 However, we were unable to truly estimate absolute remission rates.
-Figure 7 shows a forest plot of remission rates (according the studies' definition), ordered by increasing intensity (estimated hours) of the intervention, grouped by general therapeutic approach.
+Figure 7 shows a forest plot of remission rates (according to the study's definition), ordered by increasing intensity (estimated hours) of the intervention and grouped by general therapeutic approach.
+Sixteen of the trials also reported a continuous score on a screening/symptom rating scale, including the EPDS, the PHQ-9, and Beck Depression Inventory (BDI) instruments (Appendix D Table 10); however, three of these did not report measures of dispersion that allowed us to calculate standardized effect sizes.
+Figure 8 shows a forest plot of mean differences between groups in symptom score changes from baseline.
+Studies missing measures of dispersion are shown as dots only.

 Results for CBT.
-All nine trials of CBT or related interventions showed an increased likelihood of remission with treatment in the short term, although not all results were statistically significant.
-Results were similar for pregnant and postpartum women.
+All 10 trials of CBT or related interventions showed an increased likelihood of remission with treatment in the short term, although not all results were statistically significant. ^{131,135,140,145,147-149,153,155,160} Results were similar for pregnant and postpartum women.
 Most trials followed participants for only 7.8 months or less, and none showed a benefit beyond 7.8 months followup.
-Pooled results that used only the longest followup period within 1 year, and selected the treatment arm that adhered most purely to CBT principles if multiple treatment arms were tested, showed a 35 percent increase in the likelihood of remission with CBT (DL pooled relative risk [RR], 1.35 [95% CI, 1.19 to 1.53]; k=9, I^2 =18.7%), compared to usual care.
-Results were almost identical in sensitivity analysis using a more conservative pooling method, with even lower statistical heterogeneity (restricted maximum likelihood [REML] pooled RR, 1.35 [95% CI, 1.17 to 1.55]; k=9, I^2 =10.2%).
-Although most evidence was in postpartum women, both trials in pregnant women (shown with an asterisk in Figure 7) were consistent with the trials in postpartum women, with RRs of 1.36 or higher, although only one of these was statistically significant.
+Pooled results that used only the longest followup period within 1 year and selected the treatment arm that adhered most purely to CBT principles, if multiple treatment arms were tested, showed a 34 percent increase in the likelihood of remission with CBT (DerSimonian and Laird pooled RR, 1.34 [95% CI, 1.19 to 1.50]; k=10; $I^2=7.9\%$) compared to usual care.
+Results were almost identical in sensitivity analysis using a more conservative pooling method, with even lower statistical heterogeneity (restricted maximum likelihood with Knapp-Hartung modification pooled RR, 1.34 [95% CI, 1.17 to 1.53]; k=10; $I^2=0\%$).
+Although most evidence was in postpartum women, all three trials in pregnant women (shown with an asterisk in Figure 7) were consistent with the trials in postpartum women, with RRs of 1.25 or greater, although only one of these was statistically significant.
 While it appeared that increased hours of contact may have been associated with larger effect sizes, larger effect sizes were also generally observed in studies with lower control group remission rates and smaller sample sizes.
 In fact, control group remission rates, contact hours, sample size, and time to followup were all confounded with each other, and we could not draw conclusions about their relative importance.
+However, despite heterogeneity in important areas such as country, specific implementation of CBT, specific measures reported, and time between end of treatment and followup assessment, it is somewhat reassuring that effects were relatively consistent across studies.
+Visual inspection of the funnel plot for the 10 pooled trials did suggest an increased risk of small study bias, which suggests an increased risk of publication bias; however, the Egger test did not confirm this (p=0.27).